nthieu173/localized-multicommodity-flow/src/algorithm.md

 - \\(f^l_{ij,k}\\) is the flow on edge \\((i, j)\\) for commodity \\(k\\) at iteration \\(l\\).
 - \\(r^l_{ij}\\) is the unused capacity on edge \\((i, j)\\) at iteration \\(l\\).

+This algorithm follows much of the analysis on our previous section.
+After calculating the potential difference, we update the flow on each edge by some fraction of the potential difference, governed by the step size.

 We now direct our attention toward \\(\beta\\), which is the step size.
-The paper has proven that to guarantee convergence, it must be constrained to the following:
+To guarantee convergence, it must be constrained by the following condition:
 \\[
     \beta \leq \frac{2\sigma}{\lambda_{\max}}
 \\]